 An additional 67 billion plastic bottles will be eliminated in the next five years through the company’s at-home sparkling water brand, SodaStream.
-PepsiCo acquired the Israeli-based company last year as part of its “Beyond the Bottle” initiative, which encompasses ways to deliver beverages without single-use plastic bottles.
+PepsiCo acquired the Israel-based company last year as part of its “Beyond the Bottle” initiative, which encompasses ways to deliver beverages without single-use plastic bottles.

 “While our efforts are far from done, this is one more step in PepsiCo’s journey toward helping to build a world where plastics need never become waste,” said Ramon Laguarta, president and chairman at PepsiCo.
 “Even as we work to accelerate business growth, we continue to make important progress toward a circular economy for packaging, a responsibility we take very seriously.”